ryuapp/normal-notepad/.github/CONTRIBUTING.md

 We are not currently operating with an open development model.

 Therefore, we do not accept Pull Requests.
-Instead, you can contribute by reporting bugs and other issues through our Issues section.
+Instead, you can help us by reporting bugs and other issues through our Issues section.

 ## Issues